AFulgens/jDupPur/README.md

 Performant enough for my purposes.

 I did not put too much effort into fine-tuning the code itself (memory consumption, CPU cycles), because based on my experience, the bottleneck is anyways I/O on the disk (even for SSDs), although with stream multi-threading is so easy that I opted for it.
-Plus some light-weight profiling with jVisualVM seem to confirm my assumptions.
+Plus some light-weight profiling with jVisualVM seems to confirm my assumptions.

 On my SSD (Samsung SSD 850 PRO) the current state of software resulted in parallel 100% I/O at around 550MB/s instead of the single-threaded performance of around 200MB/s.
 See, of course, [caveats for parallel streams](https://gist.github.com/AFulgens/ba1fec3235cfda1269550fb8e9793db3).
-Here the trade-off is that reading many smaller files on one thread and some bigger files on other threads seem to balance corrently with parallelism.
+Here the trade-off is that reading many smaller files on one thread and some bigger files on other threads seem to balance correctly with parallelism.
 On an HDD this won't work, that's why there is a switch 😎 My numbers on an HDD (Toshiba Performance X300 via USB3) were around 120MB/s for a single threaded read (of bigger files, dropping to 40-50 MB/s for many small files), while the parallel indexing couldn't go above 60MB/s.
 On a NAS (RAID6 of 8 WD Red PROs) TODO.

-On a sustained read (e.g. check of 200GB), on an SSD with parallelism I get ≈30% reduced runtime against a serials check (e.g. compared to Total Commander).
-On smaller chunks (9 GB of variously sized files) you can get a doubling of speed or even a bit more compared to a single thread.
+On a sustained read (e.g. check of 200GB of big files), on an SSD with parallelism I get ≈30% reduced runtime against a serial check (e.g. compared to Total Commander).
+On smaller chunks (e.g. 9 GB of variously sized files) you can get a doubling of speed, or even a bit more, compared to a single thread.

 ### Why Java, maven, and eclipse?